Skip to content

 Origins and Historical Context

 The roots of Sufi thought reach back to the 8th and 9th centuries, when figures like Hasan al-Basri (d.
-728) and Rabia al-Adawiyya (d.
-801) gave voice to themes that would define the tradition: the struggle against the ego, the cultivation of selfless love, and the deepening of worship from outward form to inward realization.
+728) gave voice to themes that would define the tradition: vigilance against worldly attachment, consciousness of death as a teacher, and the conviction that outward obedience means little without inward sincerity.

 Core Principles